aiplanethub/data-visualization-plotly-dash/building-plotly-plots/950-Basic Plotly Plots.md

 ## Typical steps for creating interactive plots

-1. Getting the data to be used for creating visualization and preprocessing it to convert it into the desired format.
+1. Get the data to be used for creating visualizations and preprocess it to convert it into the desired format.
-2. Calling the plotly API in the language/ tool of your choice.
+2. Call the Plotly API in the language/ tool of your choice.
-3. Creating the plot by specifying objectives like the data that is to be represented at each axis of the plot, most appropriate plot type (like histogram, box plots, 3D surfaces), color of data points or line in the plot and other features.
+3. Create the plot by specifying objectives like the data to be represented at each axis of the plot, the most appropriate plot type (like histogram, box plots, 3D surfaces), the color of data points, lines in the plot and other features.

-Here’s a generalized format for basic plotting in Python:
+Here's a generalized format for basic plotting in Python:

 `plotly.plotly( [plotly.graph_objs .type(x ,y ,mode , marker = dict(color ,size ))]`